 - Honoraria for guest speaking

-Any taxable benefits your employer provides, like a company car, employer-subsidized meals, uniforms, internet or phone services, merchandise discounts, gifts, or personal use of company assets, must also be included and taxed as employment income unless specifically exempt.
+Any taxable benefits your employer provides, like a company car, free or discounted employer-subsidized meals, uniforms, internet or phone services, merchandise discounts, gifts, or personal use of company assets, must also be included and taxed as employment income unless specifically exempt.

 Self-Employment Income

-If you are self-employed as a sole proprietor, independent contractor, or partner in a partnership, the net income earned from your unincorporated business is considered self-employment income.
+If you are self-employed, like running your own business or working as a contractor, the net income earned from your unincorporated business is considered self-employment income.

 Make sure to report it on a T1 General Income Tax Return under ‘Professional and Business Income.’
 Eligible deductions can be claimed against this income to reduce the amount taxed.